SilvanSpiess/Marketplace/README.md

 # GUIMarketplaceDirectory

-#### An easy to use GUI based marketplace directory by Sil and CodingLonne
+#### An easy to use GUI based marketplace directory created by PSK and updated by Sil and CodingLonne

 Do you ever play in a large co-op SMP and spend hours searching for the perfect deals on an item you need in the marketplace?
 Do you have to spend ages finding what you actually need?
 GUIMD provides a simple easy to use solution to find what you want without the need to traverse around the marketplace.